The full Education Transport Policy

 Essex County Council provide home to school transport for children aged 8-11 (school years 4-6) from low income families that live two miles or more from, and are attending, their nearest suitable school.

 Essex County Council provide home to school transport for children aged 11-16 (school years 7-11) from low income families where they are admitted to one of their three nearest schools and where that school is more than two miles but less than six miles from their home address.

 Low income families are defined as those who are entitled to free school meals

-due to their low income (whether the family is claiming these or not), or those who have an annual household income of less than £16,190 before deductions.
+due to their low income (whether the family is claiming these or not).

 What transport is provided?